 It's not that difficult to find ruyao on the market today.
 As we mentioned, there are only 67 original Song Dynasty Ruyao pieces in the world, so all the modern ruyao in the market is the result of either artists or factories attempting to recreate this ancient recipe.
 However, it is much more difficult to find good examples of modern ruyao that reproduces the same quality of texture and depth as the original.
 Producing high-quality modern ruyao requires ancient knowledge, professional skills and years of experience.
 Ruyao Master 李善明 Lee Shanming is one of the most famous and accomplished Ruyao artists in China.
 His work, featured in our Shop, is among the best examples of modern Ruyao on the market today.

 This red ruyao cup is one of our favourite pieces by Lee Shanming.
 The deep red is known as Jihong 霁红.
 It is a very special and beautiful shade of red with a long history in Chinese ceramics.
-In order to achieve jihong red glaze, the artist needs to add iron oxide to the glaze recipe.
+In order to achieve jihong red glaze, the artist needs to add copper oxide to the glaze recipe.
 The glaze recipe is very difficult to fire successfully in the kiln.
-If the temperature is too high, the iron may show as black metal spots, and if the temperature is not high enough, the red is dull and rusty or light pink.
+If the temperature is too high, the iron in the blue ruyao may show as black metal spots, and if the temperature is not high enough, the red ruyao is dull and greyish pink.
 Because of the difficulty in firing red Ruyao, it has the highest scrap rate of any colour and requires a great deal more time, trial and error to produce a piece.

 Here are some tips for caring for your Ruyao piece: